-- In this part, candidates have to fill in six gaps in a text or texts using single words. - Spelling must be correct. - Texts are short and simple. - Candidates are asked to write only one word in each gap.
+- This part tests understanding and knowledge of grammatical forms (for example verb forms, determiners, pronouns) as well as structural relationships at the phrase, clause, sentence or paragraph level. - In Part 5, candidates have to fill in six gaps in a text or texts using single words. - Spelling must be correct. - Texts are short and simple. - Candidates are asked to write only one word in each gap.

-- Candidates need to skim the text to find out the topic and general meaning. - For each gap in the text they should think of possible words which may fit. - Candidates need to check each possibility with the meaning and grammar of the sentence and the whole text. - They should consider the spelling carefully to make sure it is correct. - Once all the gaps are completed, candidates should read the whole text again to make sure it makes sense.
+- Candidates need to skim the text to find out the topic and general meaning. - For each gap in the text, candidates should think of possible words which may fit. - Candidates need to check each possibility with the meaning and grammar of the sentence and the whole text. - Candidates should consider spelling carefully to make sure it is correct. - Once all the gaps are completed, candidates should read the whole text again to make sure it makes sense.